rhdtownsend/gyre/doc/source/ref-guide/osc-equations.rst

-.. _osc-equations:
+.. _osc-eqns:

 *********************
 Oscillation Equations
 *********************

-This chapter outlines how the oscillation equations that GYRE solves are obtained from the basic equations of stellar structure.
+This chapter outlines how the oscillation equations (solved by the :program:`gyre` frontend) are obtained from the basic equations of stellar structure.

 .. toctree::